kubeshop/kusk-gateway/docs/cli/overview.md

 To install a particular version replace `latest` with the version number.

-You can get a list of the available Kusk versions from our [releases page](https://github.com/kubeshop/kusk/releases).
+You can get a list of the available Kusk Gateway versions from our [releases page](https://github.com/kubeshop/kusk/releases).

 ### **Install Script**
 Install `kusk` into `/usr/local/bin/kusk`: